flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 .. _FlytConsole_launch:

-How to connect to FlytConsole
+Connect to FlytConsole
-"""""""""""""""""""""""""""""
+""""""""""""""""""""""

-Factory default mode of FlytPOD is access point mode(AP Mode) in which case connect to FlytPOD_wifi network the default password for which is FlytPOD123.
+Factory default mode of FlytPOD is access point mode(AP Mode) in which case connect to ``flytpod_wifi`` network the default password for which is ``FlytPOD123``.
 However if you have reconfigured the router in client mode then connect to your home wifi network.

-If you are in client mode FlytPOD_wifi will cease to exist.
+If you are in client mode flytpod_wifi will cease to exist.

 Go to ``http://flytpod:9090/flytconsole`` on your web browser to launch FlytConsole.

-.. important:: In case the above URL does not work replace 'flytpod' with FlytPOD's IP address.
+.. important:: In case the above URL does not work replace ``flytpod`` with ``FlytPOD's IP address``.

 ..
 The various components included in FlytConsole are as follows: